16–19 Bursary Fund

 - Under 20s: UCS College Group administers the Care to Learn scheme, which supports childcare and related transport costs.

-- Age 20+: Our Childcare Fund may cover up to 90% of registered childcare costs, based on household income.
+- Age 20+: Our Childcare Fund may cover up to 80% of registered childcare costs, based on household income.
+Maximum limits apply.

 Travel Support